oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 a specific overload, while function names without parentheses represent all overloads of the function.

-OData 4.01 responses MAY use the shortcut pattern [{namespace}.\*]{.Datatype} to represent the list of all bound actions or functions available for the returned entity, see system query option [`$select`](#sec_SystemQueryOptionselect).
+OData 4.01 responses MAY use the shortcut pattern `{namespace}.*` to represent the list of all bound actions or functions available for the returned entity, see system query option [`$select`](#sec_SystemQueryOptionselect).

 Example 19: resource URL and corresponding context URL